 Mr. Bailey earned an MBA from New York University’s Stern School of Business and is an avid sailor.

-Annie Burleigh joined the board in 2014 and serves as Co-Chair of the Fund for Women and Girls Steering Committee and Advisory Council as well as a member of the Governance Committee.
+Annie Burleigh joined the board in 2014 and serves on the Executive and Governance Committees and previously served as Co-Chair of the Fund for Women and Girls Steering Committee.
 Annie graduated from St. Paul’s School in New Hampshire, Middlebury College, received a Masters in Teaching from Columbia University and taught in New York City and Cambridge, MA.

 She is on the boards of At Home in Darien, Horizons Student Enrichment Program, and is a Founding member of a new initiative, Culture of Respect, that creates solutions and brings awareness to issues surrounding sexual assaults on college campuses.
 She was the co-founder of the St. Thomas Moore Parish Women’s Circle and the Children’s Tag Sale.
 She is a former board member of Nativity Schools in New York City, The New Canaan Winter Club and was involved on many levels at the New Canaan Country School, St. Paul’s School, Williams College and Middlebury College.